MAMA ft. Antonella: Antonella Gambotto-Burke

-In late 2019, McGee took her out to dinner in London with a Grammy Award-winning producer, who, over dinner, turned to her. "'You should sing,' he said, a propos of nothing.
+In late 2019, McGee took her out to dinner in London with a Grammy Award-winning producer, who, over dinner, turned to her. "'You should sing,' he said unprompted.
 'The way air moves over your larynx.
 I work with voices all the time, and you'd be really good.'"
 Gambotto-Burke said that the producer's tone was so authoritative and Alan "just looked so happy that for the first time in my life, I felt brave enough to try."

 A few weeks later, Gambotto-Burke was offered a contract for Apple: Sex, Drugs, Motherhood and the Recovery of the Feminine, which took her 18 months to write.
 "Then lockdown happened, so it wasn't until late 2021 that I started writing songs."

 Monaghan told an interview, "I understand why McGee asked.
 Antonella's voice is pure emotion and her lyrics are up there with the best – Leonard Cohen, Bob Dylan, you name it."

 Beginning to make music was, in its entirety, a "really unexpected" process for Gambotto-Burke, who said in an interview, "I had no idea where I was going or what I was doing – life was shoving me in a new direction, and I finally decided to just roll with it."

 In 2025, Gambotto-Burke also announced that she would be launching a podcast called "The Wild Ones", leaking a teaser from her interview with drummer Lol Tolhurst of The Cure.